tongshuangwu/polyjuice/README.md

 cd polyjuice
 pip install -e .
 ```
-We have not published the package to Pypi due to some dependency complex.

 Polyjuice depends on [SpaCy](https://spacy.io/) and [Huggingface Transformers](https://huggingface.co/).
 To use most functions, please also install the following: